ChackDan/PStemp/Update-AzureRmServiceFabricDurability.md

 # Update-AzureRmServiceFabricDurability

 ## SYNOPSIS
-Update durability tier and VM SKU of a nodetype in a cluster.
+Update the durability tier and VMSku of a nodetype in a cluster.

 ## SYNTAX